Our Program Overview

 Strong Support Network

-A strong support network is the backbone of any successful relapse prevention plan.
-This can include family members, spouses, partners, friends, and other people in recovery, groups, and communities that support recovery or a clean lifestyle, AA and NA sponsors, etc.
+Being around people who are aware of your addiction and support your recovery can be the backbone of a successful relapse prevention plan.
+This can include family members, spouses, partners, friends, members of other recovery groups, and communities that support recovery or a clean lifestyle, AA and NA sponsors, etc.

 Many people in recovery fail to understand how important a proper diet and exercise is to a successful relapse prevention program.
 However, eating right and staying fit is critical considering that the disease of addiction is neurological in nature.

-Post Acute Withdrawal, known by the acronym of PAWS, is a condition that sets in shortly after detox from drugs or alcohol has been completed.
+Post-Acute Withdrawal, known by the acronym of PAWS, is a condition that sets in shortly after detox from drugs or alcohol is complete.
 The symptoms of PAWS are varied but in most cases are combined with an inexplicable desire to use that many are unable to ignore.

 In order to make a relapse prevention plan work, people in recovery must find meaningful things to do with their lives.
 Whether this consists of excelling at a career, taking classes, exploring artistic outlets, traveling or any other healthy preoccupation, staying mentally and physically active is critical for all people in recovery.